SergeyKlimuk07/rsschool-cv/cv.md

 I am 28 years old, at the moment I work in a government job and really want to change it.
 Because I begin to understand that I am standing still, I am not developing, I am wasting my time stupidly.
 Why did I decide to choose the job of a programmer, because here you do not stand still, you constantly develop and learn something new, plus there is an incentive to learn other languages.
 I am willing to work hard and strive to reach new heights.

 ## **Work experience:** ##
-In the process of study
+In the process of study.
+Trying to reach new knowledge.

 ## **Code example:** ##
 ```javascript